 Sharon Fincher of HiFancy Rags weighed in on what to look for in a recommended breeder:

-"The one thing I know of that will not be found on the TICA or CFA websites is 'HEART' If you do not have a heart your animals will know it.
-The simple truth is that although there is a world of 'good breeders' as you say, out there.
-There are also just about as many that I would consider a bad breeder.
+“The one thing I know of that will not be found on the TICA or CFA websites is ‘HEART’ If you do not have a heart, your animals will know it.
+The simple truth is that there is a world of ‘good breeders,’ as you say, out there.
+But, unfortunately, there are just about as many that I consider a bad breeder.

-Then again you are going to find those that at one time was among the best, yet somehow turned bad.
-My advise is that when new parents are considering a kitten, look at the reality of it.
+Then again, you will find those who, at one time, was among the best somehow turned bad.
+So my advice is that when new parents are considering a kitten, look at the reality of it.

-If you are able, go to a couple cat shows, learn from the exhibitors what to expect and what to do.
-It is not the kittens fault because he feels no love.
+If you can, go to a couple of cat shows and learn from the exhibitors what to expect and do.
+It is not the kitten’s fault it feels no love.
 They have their little quirks you are going to have to learn.
-They will teach you if you just listen to them.
+They will teach you if you listen to them.

 They do not understand when they are tossed from one home to another continually.
-They become angry and will lash out as if to say ' just leave me alone'.
+They become angry and lash out as if to say, ‘leave me alone.
 Good breeders will do a complete background check on the new parents.

 Questions like do they have other animals?
 Do they treat them well?
 Do they take their animals to the vet when needed and keep vaccines up to date?
-How many children are in the home and their ages?
+How many children are in the home, and what are their ages?
 There could be an allergy factor you have to address.
-It is not easy by any means, by either party.
-You just cross your fingers, say a prayer and hope that you have made the right choice."
+It is not easy by any means for either party.
+You cross your fingers, say a prayer, and hope you have made the right choice.”

 Sharon Shulby of Magnadolz Ragdolls also weighed in on what to look for in a recommended breeder: